gcoUVa/onofre4web/content/concept/cta.md

 cohesive mobility ecosystem.
 In addition, communication and computing infrastructures of different operators, and even of other actors such as public administrations, companies or industries, may exist in the same geographical area.
-Therefore, the interrelation of these infrastructures, enabling a shared use of resources under certain conditions, and articulated through smart contracts, will enhance efficiency in service provision and create new opportunities for operators and other stakeholders.<br>
+Therefore, the interrelation of these infrastructures, enabling a shared use of resources under certain conditions, and articulated through smart contracts, will enhance efficiency in service provision and create new opportunities for operators and other stakeholders.<p>
 ONOFRE-4 will advance on (1) providing efficient planning and management mechanisms for wired and wireless network infrastructures equipped with computing resources, (2) optimizing the use of multiband technologies and coherent pluggable transceivers in optical networks, along with a focus on emerging standards on access networks, (3) optimizing the co-existence of multiple radio access